lll3lll/lll3lll/README.md

 - 👋 Hi, I’m @lll3lll
 - 👀 I’m interested in efficiency
-- 🌱 I’m currently learning data analyses
+- 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate on data analysing projects
+- 💞️ I’m looking to collaborate on any data analysis projects
 - 📫 How to reach me ...just sent me a message

 <!---